bughi04/ProjectSkeleton/AI_USAGE.md

 I did **not** use any agentic/autonomous coding tool, autocomplete (e.g. Copilot), or AI asset generation.
-All graphics are drawn at runtime in code using SDL primitives — there are no external image, sound, or font assets in this project.
+All graphics are drawn at runtime in code using SDL primitives, there are no external image, sound, or font assets in this project.

 The overall architecture is mine: I decided on the `IEntity` interface, the `AirborneEntity` base class, the manager classes (`ScoreManager`,